Dear Fellow Fire Insurance Exchange Member:

 Fire Insurance Exchange is one of the insurers comprising Farmers Insurance Group®.
 Fire Insurance Exchange along with Farmers Insurance Exchange and Truck Insurance Exchange, and their subsidiaries and affiliates, provide automobile, homeowners, personal umbrella and business owners insurance.
 For more information, please visit farmers.com.

-As a member of Fire Insurance Exchange, you have the right to vote for representatives of the Exchange Board of Governors.
-Attached is a proxy postcard for your vote in our 2019 Annual Meeting of Members of Fire Insurance Exchange.
-You may vote in person at the meeting or you may appoint a proxy to act on your behalf by executing and returning this proxy postcard.
-Additional information on Farmers Insurance Exchange can be found in the FAQ on the other side of this page.
+As a member of Fire Insurance Exchange, you have the right to vote for representatives of the Exchange Board of Governors, and approve amendments to the Exchange Rules and Regulations (“R&R”).
+You may vote in person at the 2020 Annual Meeting of Members of Fire Insurance Exchange or you may appoint a proxy to action your behalf by executing and returning your proxy postcard.
+Additional information on Fire Insurance Exchange can be found in the FAQ below.
+Proposed revisions to the Exchange R&R can be located at the bottom of this page.
+While the Board of Governors has the authority to amend the R&R, due to the number of changes, member approval is also being sought this year.

 Kenneth W. Bentley